The Land Has Eyes

-The Land Has Eyes (Rotuman: Pear ta ma ʻon maf) is a 2004 Rotuman film written and directed by Vilsoni Hereniko.
+The Land Has Eyes (Rotuman: Pear ta ma ʻon maf) is a 2004 Rotuman-language Fijian film written and directed by Vilsoni Hereniko.
 It is the first ever (and so far only) feature film from Rotuma.

 Plot

 The main character, Viki (Sapeta Taito), is a young Rotuman woman shamed as the daughter of a man wrongly accused of being a thief.
 She finds inspiration in a mysterious "Warrior Woman" (Rena Owen) from her people's legends.